stokilo/puppa/doc/API.md

   - `suite1` <[object]> groups of test that will run in parallel on defined tabs.
 To run only single test suite you can pass parameter to runner as following `node run.js tests -s=suiteName`.
 Suite with name 'dev' is by default disabled when there is no explicitly provided in command line parameter: -s=dev .
     - `any name` <[object]> object with tabs and tests assigned to them.
 Each test is defined in format `url.testFunctionName` i.e. `${google.com}.testGoogleSearch`.
 Support for placeholder from profile is implemented, in this example  `${google.com}.testGoogleSearch` will be resolved to `https://google.com.testGoogleSearch`.
 Tab names must be unique, they should be valid javascript object key.
+    If tests are executed with following parameter: -m=session then all failed testcases will be grouped under test-config.json/testSuite.session.tab1[] that you can rerun them with -s=session parameter.